leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 ## Classes and Instances

-A type class consists of a name, some arguments, and a collection of _methods_.
+A type class consists of a name, some parameters, and a collection of _methods_.
-The arguments describe the types for which overloadable operations are being defined, and the methods are the type signatures of the overloadable operations.
+The parameters describe the types for which overloadable operations are being defined, and the methods are the names and type signatures of the overloadable operations.
 Once again, there is a terminology clash with object-oriented languages.
 In object-oriented programming, a method is essentially a function that is connected to a particular object in memory, with special access to the object's private state.
 Objects are interacted with via their methods.
-In Lean, the term "method" refers to an operation that has been declared to be overloadable, and has no special connection to objects or values or private fields.
+In Lean, the term "method" refers to an operation that has been declared to be overloadable, with no special connection to objects or values or private fields.

 One way to overload addition is to define a type class named `Plus`, with an addition method named `plus`.
 Once an instance of `Plus` for `Nat` has been defined, it becomes possible to add two `Nat`s using `Plus.plus`: